 There has been some debate within the search industry on how much anchor text profiles still affect search engine rankings.
 Way back in the early 2000s Google weighted anchor text backlinks as an extremely high-ranking signal within its algorithm.

 Today anchor text, while not as powerful as it once was, is still a strong attribute in determining search result rankings.
-Results of a recent case study by Ahrefs suggest that domain strength is not enough for an individual page to rank without some sort of keyword targeted anchor text.
+Results of a recent case study by Ahrefs suggest that domain strength is not enough for an individual page to rank without some sort of keyword-targeted anchor text.

-Rand Fishkin of the SEO consulting company Moz, recently listed 20 attributes that influences a links value and listed anchor text as the #1 attribute.
-He believes there is a strong value in anchor text backlinks.
-Adding that anchor text backlinks move the needle more than links without any targeted anchor text will.
+Rand Fishkin of the SEO consulting company Moz, recently listed 20 attributes that influence a link’s value.
+Anchor text was listed as the #1 attribute.
+Fishkin believes there is strong value in anchor text backlinks.
+He says adding them can move the needle more than links without any targeted anchor text will.

 Anchor text diversity can come in many forms:

-The type of anchor text can vary depending on goal and author.
+The type of anchor text can vary depending on the goal and author.
 This infographic from Ahrefs has a cool breakdown of what anchor text distribution should look like.

-Building backlinks with anchor text is one way you can help your website achieve higher rankings for non branded terms.
+Building backlinks with anchor text is one way you can help your website achieve higher rankings for non-branded terms.
 Improving keyword rankings other than your brand name will help to attract new audiences to your site.
 It can also help build your customer portfolio and increase the bottom line of your business.